ToshioCP/Gtk4-tutorial/src/sec25.src.md

 @@@

 The file `list1.c` is located under the directory [src/misc](misc).
-Make a shell script below and save it to $HOME/local/bin/comp (comp is the filename).
+Make a shell script below and save it to your bin directory.
+(If you've installed Gtk4 from the source to $HOME/local, then your bin directory is $Home/local/bin.
+Otherwise, $Home/bin is your private bin directory.)

 @@@if gfm
 ~~~Shell